HiGregSmith/KiCommand/README.md

 KiCommand allows you to define your own commands, too, using a colon (**:**) to begin the command definition.
 More information on defining commands can be found in the [Tutorial and Wiki](https://forum.kicad.info/t/21008).

+### Conditional commands

+Any command can be made conditional by beginning the command with the question mark (**?**).
+This will pop the stack and execute the given command only if the argument **pop**ped value evaluates to True.
+To execute multiple commands in a row conditionally,, wrap the conditional commands within a new user command.

 ### General Conventions

 KiCommand follows a general set of conventions: